Reports will help you get your employee data out of Maxwell. In this article, we’ll review:

 On the report view, you can prepare the report by filtering the information to get only what you need on the report.
 This is completely optional.
 The filters will default to the most common use case, but you can edit them and download the report.
 You can also select the columns you'd like to view on the report before you download.

-For coverage and pending election reports, you can define a single date or date range for coverage dates.
+For coverage, pending election, and cost reports, you can define a single date or date range for coverage dates.

 Downloading the report in the Reports Library

 - Once you’ve prepared the report filters, click Download Report.

 - You can choose to save your report to “Report Downloads” so it’s available to download later.
 You can rename your report so you’ll recognize it in the future.

 - Click Download and the report will download to your computer in seconds.
 The report will be in a XLSX (Excel) format.

 If you have custom reports that the Maxwell team has created for you, you'll want to download those by clicking Other Additional Reports > View > Run Report.

 You can then find all your download results, by going to View Report Results.
 This is where all the Maxwell legacy system reports that you've downloaded will also be housed.

 Save your filter and column selections as a custom report to use again in the future.
 Check out the slideshow below to see how this works.